 👨👩👦👦 Serving suggestions

-- green salad of spring mix, romaine, sliced cucumbers, thinly sliced purple onion and cherry tomatoes.
+For salads, an easy green salad of spring mix, romaine, sliced cucumbers, thinly sliced purple onion, and cherry tomatoes would be delicious.
 Try one of these oil-free salad dressings to go with it!

-- steamed broccoli (save time by microwaving frozen broccoli florets in a steamer bag.
+Save time by microwaving frozen broccoli florets in a steamer bag.
 Aldi is my favorite spot for these, they're under $1 for 12 ounces of broccoli.
 So fast and easy as a side dish.
-Season with just salt or garlic salt or everything bagel seasoning.)
+Season with just salt or garlic salt or everything bagel seasoning.